accessor-io/ens.tools/MARKETPLACE-IMPLEMENTATION.md

 ## Overview

-The ENS Enterprise Management System now includes a marketplace component that integrates with OpenSea's Seaport protocol for buying and selling NFTs and ENS domains.
+ens.tools now includes a marketplace component that integrates with OpenSea's Seaport protocol for buying and selling NFTs and ENS domains.

 ## What Was Implemented